Derekh

 "Refuge" (46:1, 7, 11) — machseh in verse 1, a hiding place; misgav in the refrain, a stronghold or high tower.
 The psalm opens and closes with shelter vocabulary, which is why the familiar devotional reading is not baseless: the psalm really is about security in upheaval.
 The correction is about verse 10 specifically — the comfort belongs to the city that trusts, while the command to stop belongs to the armies outside it.

-This is the context Derekh — Hebrew for “the way” — holds for every passage in all 66 books, and where it stops and asks what you see.
+Derekh — Hebrew for “the way” — brings this same depth to every passage in all 66 books, and always stops to ask what you see.

 Start your 7-day free trial →